New Jersey Non-Competition (Non-Compete) Agreement Attorneys

 Enforcing a Non-Compete Agreement in New Jersey if You are a Business Owner

-- Protects a legitimate business interest
+- Protect a legitimate business interest

 - Does not deprive an employee of a right to make a living

-- Does not impose an unreasonable geographical limitation
+- Does not impose an unreasonable geographical limitation to earn a living or start a competing business

 - Does not remain in effect for an unreasonable amount of time